{{org_field_logo}}

 8. Reporting and Resolving Issues

-In the event of missing, lost, or damaged belongings:
+In the event of missing, lost, damaged or suspected stolen belongings, money or valuables:

 9. Preventing Financial and Property Abuse